infnttlab/benchmarks/COSA_BioInfo_Fog_Computing/README.md

 # Change working directory to where the applications are installed, e.g.
 cd fog_computing/deepnano

-# For executing 4 instances of Deepnano -> Kraken and then upload to AWS:
+# Execute 4 instances of Deepnano -> Kraken and then upload to AWS:
 ./run_deepnano_kraken.sh  4  Equal_v5_2D   4

-# For executing 4 instances of Deepnano -> Kraken and then upload to AWS:
+# Execute 4 instances of Deepnano -> Kraken and then upload to AWS:
 ./python scheduler.py -p /mnt/avoton/fog/data/splitDB/split16 -d Equal_v5_2D -n 4
 ```